 If you reside in a no-fault state, you would file your back injury claim with your own insurance company, even if the other driver caused the accident.
 Your PIP or personal injury protection on your policy will reimburse you for your back injury damages, such as medical costs and lost earnings, up to a maximum policy limit.
-But your PIP will not pay for your pain and suffering; this can be substantial with a back injury.
+But your PIP will not pay for your pain and suffering; this can be substantial when filing a back injury claim.

 If you do not live in a no-fault state, you would file your car accident claim with the at-fault driver’s auto insurance company.

 How to Deal with an Auto Insurance Adjuster When Filing a Back Injury Claim

 Your filed insurance claim will be assigned to a claims adjuster.
 The adjuster for the other driver’s policy may seem sympathetic.
 But you should remember his job is to pay you as little as possible for your back injuries, and even deny the claim totally.

 The claims adjuster is trained to get you to say things on the phone that can damage your back injury claim.
 Be wary of giving a recorded statement to a claims adjuster.
 You should never give a recorded statement after an accident if you are medicated, agitated or angry, or generally uncomfortable answering their questions.

 Also, be careful if you sign a release your medical records.
 The auto insurance company does need to see records and bills to value and prove your back injury damages.
 But they are not entitled to receive health records that are not directly related to your accident injuries.
 You are entitled to demand a limited health record release for only documents related to your car accident back injury.